East Sister (Nevada)

 East Sister is the highest independent mountain located completely within Lyon County in Nevada, United States.
 It is located within the Sweetwater Mountains just a short distance north of the highest point in Lyon County on the northeast ridge of Middle Sister.
 The peak is within the Humboldt-Toiyabe National Forest.

+The terrain around East Sister is mostly hilly, but to the south it is mountainous.
+The highest point in the area is Middle Sister, at 10,000 feet (3,287 m) above sea level, 1.1 mi (1.8 km) south of East Sister.[citation needed] There are fewer than 2 people per square mile (2.1 km) around East Sister.
+The nearest larger town is Walker, 10 mi (16.3 km) west of East Sister.
+The area around East Sister is mostly grassland.